mattlewis92/angular-bootstrap-calendar/README.md

 <mwl-calendar custom-template-urls="{calendarMonthView: 'my-custom-template.html'}"></mwl-calendar>
 ```

+### template-scope
+An object containing a set of variables that will be available in a custom template as `vm.templateScope`

 ## Configuring the calendar default config

 You can easily customise the date formats and i18n strings used throughout the calendar by using the `calendarConfig` value.
 Please note that these example formats are those used by moment.js and these won't work if using angular as the date formatter.
 Example usage: